rootfs/grafana_dashboard_forecasting_integration/README.md

 The following environment variables can be used to configure the service:

-- `PROMETHEUS_URL`: URL of the Prometheus server (default: http://localhost:9090)
-- `METRICS_PORT`: Port for exposing Prometheus metrics (default: 8000)
 - `API_PORT`: Port for the Grafana JSON API (default: 9001)

 ## Data Sources

-By default, the service uses a mock data source with sample data from a CSV file.
-To use real data:
+By default, the service uses a mock data source with sample data from a CSV file:

 1. Place a CSV file named `carbon_intensity.csv` in the same directory as the script
 2. The CSV should have a `start_date` column and columns for each region (e.g., `ISONE`, `CAISO`, etc.)